 What Happens If We Run Out of Names?

-The 2020 Atlantic hurricane season was the most active Atlantic hurricane season on record—we ran through the alphabetical list of 21 names (and then some)!
+Of course, the 2020 Atlantic hurricane season was the most active Atlantic hurricane season on record—we ran through the alphabetical list of 21 names (and then some)!
 This happens very rarely (it has only happened once before, in 2005), but intense storms seem likely to become more common with the rising temperatures of the oceans.
 What happens when it does?

-Up until the 2020 season, we simply moved onto the Greek alphabet (Alpha, Beta, Gamma, etc.).
+Up until the 2020 season, we simply moved on to the Greek alphabet (Alpha, Beta, Gamma, etc.).
 The 2020 season ended with Hurricane Iota.

-The names Eta and Iota were retired after the 2020 season and there had not been a plan for replacing retired Greek names.
+- The names Eta and Iota were retired after the 2020 season, and there had not been a plan for replacing retired Greek names.
 It seems confusing to retire a letter versus a name.

 So, any extra storms will now be named from a list of supplemental names is used.